LeeHuangLe/Functional-programming/README.md

-Project Description:
+# Project Description
 This is a Game that emulates pacman in a binary tree.
 The objective is to collect all pellets without losing.
-Whenever you touch a ghost (arrives at the same node as them), you lose a life.
-If you lose all your 3 lifes, you lose.
+Whenever you touch a ghost (i.e. arrive at the same node as them), you lose a life.
+If you lose all your 3 lives, you lose.
 The commands are:
  - climb left (follows to the left node of the bin tree)
  - climb right (follows to the right node of the bin tree)